-IC 260 - Elliptical Galaxy is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 260 - Elliptical Galaxy in the Hubble de Vaucouleurs sequence.
+IC 260 - Elliptical Galaxy in Perseus is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 260 - Elliptical Galaxy in Perseus in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 260

 Celestial coordinates for the J2000 equinox of IC 260 are provided in the following table: